-- (b) The expert has the following qualifications: - (i) Diploma of Forestry; - (ii) Bachelor of Science in Forestry; and - (iii) Fellow of the Institute of Foresters of Australia. - (c) The expert has over 40 years' experience in the Australian forestry industry.
-Mr Spriggins was closely involved with eucalypt planting in the South West of Western Australia from 1976 to 1994 and has provided services as an independent forestry consultant since 1995 throughout which he has worked on many projects involving blue gum plantations.
-Mr. Spriggins is well experienced in the silvicultural practices used in plantation forestryindustry and particularly so with Blue Gums within this region of Western Australia.

-Furthermore, whilst working in the Forests Department of WA and later the Department of Conversation & Land Management the expert was closely involved with the monitoring and regulations of sales from various woodchip plantations.

-(d) The Responsible Entity has engaged Mr. Spriggins to provide his expert opinion for the Responsible Entity on a number of projects for over ten years.

-The only service provided by Mr. Spriggins to the Responsible Entity is the preparation of the Independent Forestry Expert's Report.

-The expert estimates that 15% of his total work is for the Responsible Entity.

-(e) The Responsible Entity does not require the expert to take out Professional Indemnity Insurance.
-The expert no longer undertakes sufficient work to justify paying professional indemnity insurance premiums.

-2.5 Benchmark 5: Appointing and monitoring service providers
+- (a) The expert was instructed to provide his opinion regarding the suitability and appropriateness of the Forestry Contractor, Coppicing, and the land upon which the trees will be grown, and also regarding the prospects for the Blue Gum industry. - (b) The expert has the following qualifications: - (i) Diploma of Forestry; - (ii) Bachelor of Science in Forestry; and - (iii) Fellow of the Institute of Foresters of Australia. - (c) The expert has over 40 years' experience in the Australian forestry industry.
+Mr. Spriggins was closely involved with eucalypt planting in the South West of Western Australia from 1976 to 1994 and has provided services as an independent forestry consultant since 1995 throughout which he has worked on many projects involving blue gum plantations.
+Mr. Spriggins is well experienced in the silvicultural practices used in plantation forestry and particularly so with Blue Gums within this region of Western Australia. - (d) Furthermore, whilst working in the Forests Department of WA and later the Department of Conversation & Land Management the expert was closely involved with the monitoring and regulations of sales from various woodchip plantations. - (e) The Responsible Entity has engaged Mr. Spriggins to provide his expert opinion for the Responsible Entity on a number of projects for over ten years.
+The only services provided to date by Mr. Spriggins to the Responsible Entity is the preparation of the Independent Forestry Expert's Report. - (f) The expert estimates that 40% of his total work is for the Responsible Entity, amounting to \$7,000 plus GST. - (g) The Responsible Entity does not require the expert to take out Professional Indemnity Insurance.
+The expert no longer undertakes sufficient work to justify paying professional indemnity insurance premiums. - (e) Benchmark 5: Appointing and monitoring service providers Status: Satisfied engage key service providers necessary for the operation of the scheme where the engagement is:

-This benchmark provides that the responsible entity only engage key service providers necessary for the operation of the scheme where the engagement is:
+This benchmark provides that the responsible entity only